20 March 2018: v1.2 – simplifications, including correction of sundry errata plus:

-4.1 We will perform the Service, complying with any agreed specifications on the Service or Deliverables, on or before agreed milestones and complying with any applicable standards, awards, laws and regulations.
+4.1.
+We will perform the Service, complying with any agreed specifications on the Service in accordance with this Agreement and Deliverables, on or before agreed milestones and comply with any applicable standards, awards, laws and regulations.

 5. Warranties & Release

-- 5.1.1 you have the legal capacity to enter this Agreement;
+5.1.1. it has the legal capacity to enter into the Agreement;

-- 5.1.2 no use of the Service by you or your consumers is to be in breach of any law; and
+5.1.2. its provision or use of the Service will not be in breach of any law; and

-- 5.1.3 that no Material provided by you (regardless of medium) will infringe the copyright of third parties.
+5.1.3. any Material provided by it (regardless of medium) will not infringe the copyright of third parties.

 6.1.
 To the full extent permitted by law, we exclude all liability in respect of loss of data, interruption of business or any consequential or incidental damages.

 6.2.
 To the full extent permitted by law, we exclude all representations, warranties or terms (whether express or implied) other than those expressly set out in these Terms.

 6.3.
 These Terms are to be read subject to any legislation which prohibits or restricts the exclusion, restriction or modification of any implied warranties, conditions, guarantees or obligations.
 If such legislation applies, to the extent possible, we limit our liability in respect of any claim to, at our option: